 - Music files in

-- Watch-specific app data
+- Watch-specific app data and cache

 Supported Watch Models